 Background tag reading is supported in the iPhone XS and newer.

-The NDEF URI has been updated to a new format; an example of the new format is provided below.
+The NDEF URI has been updated to a new format, follow the link below for an example of the new format.
 The

 <OTP> value is replaced with the OTP generated by the YubiKey.

 All of the models in the YubiKey 5 Series provide a USB 2.0 interface, regardless of the form factor of the USB connector.
-The YubiKey will present itself as a USB composite device in addition to each individual USB interface.
+The YubiKey presents itself as a USB composite device in addition to each individual USB interface.